scorpiodiagrams/fdg/wiki/appendix_b.md

 ;; 0
 ```

 Just as it is useful to be able to manipulate symbolic numbers, it is useful to be able to manipulate symbolic functions.
-The procedure =literal-function= makes a procedure that acts as a function having no properties other than its name.
+The procedure #Code(literal-function) makes a procedure that acts as a function having no properties other than its name.
 By default, a literal function is defined to take one real argument and produce one real value.
 For example, we may want to work with a function $f : \mathbf{R} \to \mathbf{R}$:

 ```Scheme
 ((literal-function 'f) 'x)